-The first wave of Gen Z is entering the workforce and they’re already leaving an indelible mark—an indelible digital mark.
+The first wave of Gen Z is entering the workforce and they’re already leaving an indelible mark.
 Understanding what motivates Generation Z is critical to your employee engagement strategy as they become part of your multigenerational workforce.

 Born after 1995, Gen Z is the first truly all digital generation, earning the group two monikers—iGen and digital natives.